The staff of FUELSNews presents FUELSNews 360° Q1 2017

 Or, check out this excerpt from the Executive Summary:

-We hope you enjoy this quarter’s issue of FUELSNews 360.
-Please feel free to email us at firstname.lastname@example.org with feedback or questions.
+We hope you enjoy this quarter’s issue of FUELSNews 360°.
+Please feel free to email us at firstname.lastname@example.org with feedback, questions, or simply to request additional copies.
 Thanks for reading!